raiika/laravel-ImageHandler-trait/README.md

 The goal is the same as the name, only support single image on a model

+If there is a multiple image, it should be one to many, thus implement this trait on the many image Model

 # in Controller

 Basic use is